This article discusses disabling and purging Microsoft Shadow Copies when protecting Windows servers.

 vssadmin list shadows command.
 If no Shadow Copies are present, you will see the output shown in Figure 8.

 1. To remove Shadow Copies for a specific drive, run the

 Vssadmin delete shadows /For=:<driveletter> /all command.
 Replace <driveletter> with the letter of the system volume you want to remove the Shadow Copies from, as shown in the below example.

 Microsoft Windows [Version 10.0.10586] (c) 2015 Microsoft Corporation.
 All rights reserved.
 C:\Windows\system32>vssadmin delete shadows /For=C: /oldest vssadmin 1.1 - Volume Shadow Copy Service administrative command-line tool (C) Copyright 2001-2013 Microsoft Corp.
 Do you really want to delete 1 shadow copies (Y/N): [N]? y Successfully deleted 1 shadow copies.
 C:\Windows\system32>

-2. To remove all Shadow Copies from all volumes, run the
+2. To remove all Shadow Copies from all volumes, run

-vssadmin delete shadows /all command.
+vssadmin delete shadows /all from the command line.